 Pay special attention to garbage like gel wrappers…and the small tab you tear off to open the gel.
 These often get left behind on the trail, even accidentally, when they fall out of the pockets they were meant to be secured into.

-Pro tip: bring along a reusable ziplock bag to put all of your trash in, rather than stashing small pieces in your pockets or hydration pack that can inadvertently fall out.
+Pro tip: to ensure you are an environmentally responsible trail runner, always keep a reusable ziplock bag in your hydration pack.
+You can use it to put all of your trash in, rather than stashing small pieces in your pockets or hydration pack that can inadvertently fall out.

 To put it bluntly: squatting behind a bush when you have to poop is simply part of the trail running experience.
 But did you know that simply stepping off trail and finding a little bit of privacy isn’t always enough?
 While urine has little effect on vegetation or soil, and doesn’t carry infectious diseases or parasites, fecal matter on the other hand poses a ton of potential environmental concerns.
 But that said, animals may be attracted to the salts in urine.
 So…

 First, find a spot that is at least 200 feet from any potential water sources.
 And obviously, step off trail…your fellow trail users would rather not step in your “business”.
 Urinating on gravel, pine needles, bare soil and rocks is less likely to attract curious critters.
 If those options aren’t available, “scuffing” the ground with your feet (especially soil or gravel) can help make it more absorbent, reducing the risk of splashing.